+Progran n Requir rements Credits

+IT 102 Pipefitting Principles 2

+IT 103 Industrial Pump Technology 4

+IT 105 Mechanical Power Transmission .
+4

+IT 106 Millwright and Process Terminolo gy 3

+IT 201 Blueprint Reading and Measurem ent

+Fundamentals 5

+IT 207 Boiler, Conveyor, and Pneumatic

+Systems 3

 IT 208 Fluid Power 2

-IT 209 Rigging Principles2
+IT 209 Rigging Principles 2

 IT 210 Failure Analysis and Predictive/

 Preventive Maintenance 4

-IT 214 Basic Electrical Theory for Industrial
+IT 214 Basic Electrical Theory for Industr ial

 Technicians 3

 IT 216 Basic Metallurgy 4

 IT 220 Alignment Principles 5.5

 TA 100 Shop Practices 4

 WELD 136 Welding for the

 Maintenance Technician I 3

 WELD 235 Welding for the

 Maintenance Technician II 3

-SUGGESTED COURSE SEQUENCE (Refer to Page 88) AAS-Industrial Millwright Technology
+SUGGESTED COURSE SEQUENCE (Refer to Page 90) AAS-Industrial Maintenance Technology

 FALL- -1st Semester Credits

-ENGLISH 3
+ENGLISH • 3

 IT 102 2

 IT 106 3

 IT 201 5

 IT 209 2

 IT 216 4

 TA 100 4

-MATHEN /IATICS 3
+MATHEM ATICS 3

-HUMAN ITIES/FINE ARTS 3
+HUMANI ΓIES/FINE ARTS 3

 PSC 101 3

 WELD 136 3

-ΤΟΤΑ L 35
+TOTAL 35

-SPRIN IG-2nd Semester Credits
+SPRIN G-2nd Semester Credits

 IT 103 4

 IT 105 4

 IT 207 3

 IT 208 2

 IT 210 4

 IT 214 3

 IT 220 5.5

 ENGLISH 3

-SCIENCE 3
+SCIENCE 3 3

-235 3
+WELD 235 3

-ΤΟΤΑ L 34.5
+TOTAL • 34.5

-Minimum Credits: 69.5 Choose with an advisor

-After the AAS in Industrial Millwright Technology, the next step could be the Bachelor of Applied Science in Management and Supervision.
-See page 103.
+After the AAS in Industrial Maintenance Technology, the next step could be the Bachelor of Applied Science in Management and Supervision.
+See page 105.

-Certificate of Achievement Manufacturing Machining Technology
+Certificate of Achievement- Manufacturing Machining Technology

-The manufacturing machining technology program is designed to provide students with skills they can put to work in an exciting multifaceted industry.
+The Manufacturing Machining Technology program is designed to provide students with skills they can put to work in an exciting multifaceted industry.
 Students in GBC's manufacturing machining technology program will learn manual operated machine tool practices and advanced computer numeric control (CNC) machining operations.
 Topics within the program are: CNC turning and machining centers, set-up and operation of CNC mills and lathes, and machine computer programming.
-At the completion of this program, students will be prepared to earn National Institute for Metalworking Skills (NIMS) credentials, and are prepared for entrylevel jobs in the following industries: mining, agriculture, gaming, manufacturing, welding fabrication, robotics, and aerospace.
+At the completion of this program, students will be prepared to earn National Institute for Metalworking Skills (NIMS) credentials and are prepared for entry-level jobs in the following industries: mining, agriculture, gaming, manufacturing, welding fabrication, robotics, and aerospace.